Cyrix126/promptable/promptable/README.md

 One of the goal of this crate is to be modular to be able to change the prompt backend.
 Nevertheless, For my own personnal use case I only need inquire as a prompt backend right now.

-The big part of this library is to bring also the declarative macro [Promptable](promptable_derive) to make structs prompt-able very quickly but also with a lot of possibilities.
+The big part of this library is to bring the declarative macro [Promptable](promptable_derive) to make structs prompt-able very quickly but also with a lot of possibilities.

 ## Features: